CMU-17313Q/CMU-17313Q.github.io/docs/recitations/reci3-teamcontract.md

 As part of Project 2, you’ll need to come up with a name for your team.
 Do so now!

-As per the project handout, your name should be *“unique, pronounceable, short, and something you would be proud to shout in your team cheer on the streets of Pittsburgh in the presence of small, impressionable, multilingual children.”*
+As per the project handout, your name should be *“unique, pronounceable, short, and something you would be proud to shout in your team cheer on the streets of Qatar in the presence of small, impressionable, multilingual children.”*

 After you come up with your team name, tell the course staff.
 They will create a Google Drive folder and share with all team members.
 The team contract you will start developing during this recitation and later submit for P2A should be created in this folder, **as well as any future TEAM documents**.
 This will allow TAs to check edit history for grading.